thehassantahir/Random-Stuff/README.md

 > *Collection of useful stuff I found on the internet.*

+### December 27, 2021
+- [Beginners Guide to GitHub Actions, Django and Docker](https://dev.to/ken_mwaura1/beginners-guide-to-github-actions-django-and-docker-2om6) This repository contains a skeleton Django App that can be used as a starting point for a Django project, Dockerfile, Docker compose file and workflow file.

 ### December 26, 2021
 - [GitHub Actions: End to end CI/CD Pipeline for Django](https://medium.com/intelligentmachines/github-actions-end-to-end-ci-cd-pipeline-for-django-5d48d6f00abf) - How they work with commits, pushes, pull requests, merges and ci/cd pipelines.